hapax/hapax.github.io/assets/donut.md

 date:  2020-11-04
 ---

-**November 4, 2020.** *For the most part, flat earthers believe that the world is flat.
-More recently, this fringe has itself developed a fringe, which believes the earth is shaped like a donut.
-In this post, I'll explain why you can have your donut and eat it too: the earth could be a flat torus!
-(To be abundantly clear, this is a joke.)*
+**November 4, 2020.** *The central dogma of flat earthism would seem to be that the earth is flat.
+More recently, though, heretics have appeared on the scene claiming the earth is shaped like a donut.
+In this post, I'll explain how you can have your donut and eat it too: the earth could be both flat and toroidal, by embedding in higher dimensions.
+I'll survey some objections to this model, and solve some using a braneworld-type confinement mechanism.*

 #### Introduction

-The central dogma of flat earthism would seem to be that the earth is flat.
-More recently, though, heretics have appeared on the scene claiming the earth is shaped like a donut.
-Now, all of these ideas are ridiculous, but flat earthers often display a sort of perverse ingenuity in evading objections.
-But they are not imaginative enough!
-In this post, I'll explain how you can have your donut and eat it too: the earth could be *both* flat and toroidal!

 The solution involves the fun math factoid that you can embed a torus in *four* spatial dimensions in such a way that it remains flat.